2002–03 Cleveland Cavaliers season

-The 2002–03 Cleveland Cavaliers season was the 33rd season of the National Basketball Association in Cleveland, Ohio.
-In the 2002 NBA draft, the Cavaliers selected Dajuan Wagner from the University of Memphis with the sixth pick, and selected Carlos Boozer out of Duke University with the 34th pick in the second round.
-During the off-season, the team acquired Darius Miles from the Los Angeles Clippers.
-After a 2–2 start to the season, the Cavaliers suffered a dreadful 15-game losing streak between November and December.
-They would continue to struggle as head coach John Lucas was replaced with Keith Smart after an 8–34 start.
-At midseason, Tyrone Hill was released to free agency and re-signed as a free agent with his former team, the Philadelphia 76ers, while Bimbo Coles was also released and signed with the Boston Celtics.
-The Cavaliers finished the season with a 17–65 record, last place in the Eastern Conference and tied for the worst record in the NBA along with the Denver Nuggets.
-It was also the team's worst record since the 1981–82 season.
+The 2002–03 Cleveland Cavaliers season was the 33rd season for the Cleveland Cavaliers in the National Basketball Association.
+The Cavaliers received the sixth overall pick in the 2002 NBA draft, and selected shooting guard Dajuan Wagner from the University of Memphis, and also selected power forward Carlos Boozer out of Duke University with the 34th overall pick.
+During the off-season, the team acquired Darius Miles from the Los Angeles Clippers, acquired Milt Palacio from the Phoenix Suns, and signed free agent, and undrafted rookie point guard Smush Parker.

+With the addition of Wagner, Boozer and Miles, the Cavaliers got off to a 2–2 start to the regular season, but then suffered a dreadful 15-game losing streak between November and December afterwards.
+Head coach John Lucas was fired after an 8–34 start to the season, and was replaced with assistant coach Keith Smart, as the team later on held a 10–40 record at the All-Star break.
+At mid-season, Tyrone Hill was released to free agency, and re-signed as a free agent with his former team, the Philadelphia 76ers, while Bimbo Coles was also released and signed with the Boston Celtics.
+The Cavaliers posted a seven-game losing streak between February and March, and finished in last place in the Central Division with a 17–65 record, which was tied for the worst record in the league along with the Denver Nuggets; it was also the team's worst record since the 1981–82 season.
+The Cavaliers also missed the NBA playoffs for the fifth consecutive year.